 Many species of wildlife make their home on the forest.
 Those with confirmed sightings on Tate's Hell State Forest that are currently listed as threatened, endangered or species of special concern are: bald eagle, Florida black bear, gopher tortoise and red-cockaded woodpecker.
 Rare plant species living on the forest include: thick-leaved water-willow (Justicia crassifolia), white birds-in-a-nest (Macbridea alba), Florida bear grass (Nolina atopocarpa), Chapman's butterwort (Pinguicula planifolia), and small-flowered meadow beauty (Rhexia parviflora).

 The predominant hydrologic feature within the state forest is Tate's Hell Swamp, which drains toward the Apalachicola River and Bay.
 The River and Bay are designated as Outstanding Florida Waters (OFWS), and are the highest priority water bodies under the Northwest Florida Water Management District's SWIM Program.
 The Apalachicola River is designated for recreation and propagation and maintenance of a healthy, well balanced population of fish and wildlife.

 Several unique stands of cypress wetlands are located within the forest.
-These cypress trees are documented to be over 150 years old but only reach a mature height of approximately 15 feet, hence the name "dwarf cypress".
+These cypress trees are documented to be over 150 years old but only reach a mature height of approximately 15 feet, hence the name "dwarf cypress."
 They are also referred to as "miniature" or "hat-rack" cypress.
-The Ralph G. Kendrick Boardwalk offers an observation tower overlooking one of the most prolific areas.
+The Ralph G. Kendrick Boardwalk offers an observation tower overlooking one of the areas where the cypress grow most prolifically.

 * State Forest Use Permit Required